Free Weekly Planning Template

 NCFDD_Weekly_Planning_Template

-A Weekly Planning Template Designed for Faculty: Simple, Practical, and Stress Reducing Create more intentional weeks with a 30-minute ritual that helps you protect writing time, stay focused, and reduce overwhelm.
-Download Your Free Template What You Will Get A free, ready to use Weekly Planning Template created specifically for the realities of academic life. … Read more
+A Weekly Planning Template Designed for Faculty: Simple, Practical, and Stress Reducing Create more intentional weeks with a 30 minute ritual that helps you protect writing time, stay focused, and reduce overwhelm.
+Download Your Free Template What You Will Get A free, ready to use Weekly Planning Template created specifically for the realities of academic … Read more

 Rethinking Productivity: Why Faculty Need Accountability, Not Just Good Intentions